For too long, Portable Trade Show Displays have sacrificed elegant design for visual simplicity. Not anymore.

 20 Clues Your Exhibit Has Expired

-- Your last legal source for halogen lights is now a frozen yogurt store.
-Your next option is the dark web from a dude with the handle — NotWearingPants.
+Your last legal source for halogen lights is now a frozen yogurt store.
+Your next option is a dark web site run by a dude with the handle “NotWearingPants.”

-- Six months ago, you bought a display from a company that specializes in imprinted coffee mugs and key chains.
-Surprise, surprise it’s time for a replacement.
+Six months ago, you bought a display from a company that specializes in imprinted coffee mugs and key chains.
+Surprise!
+That display lasted for one show.

-- EXHIBITOR Magazine included your exhibit in the recent History of Portable Displays article, circa 1995.
+EXHIBITOR Magazine included your exhibit in its article recent History of Portable Displays 1995.

-- Jimmy, your 72-year old labor guy at Moscone, remembers setting up your booth at TS2.
-Whenever he wants your attention, he says, “Hey Whippersnapper!”
+Jimmy, your labor guy at Moscone, remembers setting up your booth at TS2.
+Whenever he wants your attention, he says, “Hey, Whippersnapper!”

-- The storage closet smells like Becky’s cologne, and she quit 11 years ago to find herself in Jamaica
+The storage closet smells like Becky’s perfume, and she quit 11 years ago.

 Bonus: When You Bought Your Display…